carpentries/governance/minutes/2022/EC-minutes-2022-12-02-Q4.md

 ## Minutes from The Carpentries Executive Council Quarterly (Q4) Meeting, 2 December 2022

 ### Present
-**From the Executive Council:** Sarah Stevens, Konrad Förstner, Abdulai Imoro, Aleksandra Nenadic, Masami Yamaguchi, John Chodacki
+**From the Executive Council:** Sarah Stevens, Konrad Förstner, Abdulai Imoro, Aleksandra Nenadic, Masami Yamaguchi, John Chodacki, Yanina Bellini Saibene
 **From the Core Team:** Kari Jordan, Danielle Sieh, Talisha Sutton-Kennedy

 ### Agenda Item 22/23: Approving Minutes from the Past Meetings
 * The EC approved the minutes from the [Executive Council Q3 meeting on 2022-08-11](https://github.com/carpentries/executive-council-info/blob/main/minutes/2022/EC-minutes-2022-08-11-Q3.md)
     * **Motion:** I move to approve the minutes from the 11 August 2022 (Q3 2022) meeting of the Executive Council
       * **Maker:** Aleksandra Nenadic; **Second:** Sarah Stevens; **Voting:** motion passed (7 yes, 0 no, 0 abstained)
-* The EC approved the minutes from the [Executive Council special meeting on 2022-09-16](https://github.com/carpentries/executive-council-info/blob/main/minutes/2022/EC-special-meeting-2022-09-16.md) to select the replacement for the EC member Amel Ghouila
+* The EC approved the minutes from the [Executive Council special meeting on 2022-09-16](https://github.com/carpentries/executive-council-info/blob/main/minutes/2022/EC-special-meeting-2022-09-16.md) to select the replacement for the Executive Council member Amel Ghouila
     * **Motion:** I move to approve the minutes from the 16 September 2022 special meeting of the Executive Council
-      * **Maker:** Aleksandra Nenadic; **Second:** Yanina Saibene; **Voting:** motion passed (7 yes, 0 no, 0 abstained)
+      * **Maker:** Aleksandra Nenadic; **Second:** Yanina Bellini Saibene; **Voting:** motion passed (7 yes, 0 no, 0 abstained)

 ### Agenda Item 22/24: Approving the Conflict of Interest Declaration Form